engineerbaz/Google-Cloud-GCP-Knowledge/Database.md

 ## SQL
 - Fully compatible Relational database in the Cloud
-- connects with any app built for MySQL
+- connects with any app built for MySQL, PostgreSQL & SQL Server
 - Easy Integration with K8s, BigQuery and Compute Engine
 - Backup and security